What is AI Psychosis?

 Definition

 AI psychosis (also called "chatbot psychosis" or "LLM psychosis") refers to the emergence or exacerbation of psychotic symptoms—such as delusions, paranoia, and hallucinations—following prolonged interactions with AI chatbots and large language models (LLMs).
+The term was first proposed by Danish psychiatrist Soren Dinesen Ostergaard in a 2023 letter to the Australian & New Zealand Journal of Psychiatry.

 Key Points: